Minuense/SaloonBackroom/README.md

 ## Features

-- **New map section with a shop**: Description of what content this mod adds to the game (e.g., new textures, character sprites, maps, etc.).
+- **New map section with a shop**: Adds a backroom to the Saloon with Gus's personal computer.
 - **Compatibility**: Works with other Content Patcher mods, but may not be compatible with mods that alter the same assets.

 ## Installation